 - Do not pick or rub the skin while it is healing

 - Make sure your skin remains moisturized as you peel

 - Avoid strenuous activity that will cause sweating for two to three days

 - Use a mild cleanser to wash your face twice per day while you are peeling to help prevent dryness

 Additionally, it is important to note your skin will need to peel over the course of several days.
 For superficial peels, the skin may appear red or pink for the first two days and then begin to peel for another three days.
 Medium-depth peels cause the skin to darken and thicken, with peeling occurring for about five days with the last three typically being the most severe.
 Finally, a deep peel usually leads to heavy peeling that looks similar to scabbing from about day four to 10 of recovery.
 As such, many patients choose to make accommodations for private downtime after these peels.

 This sounds great, but is a chemical peel affordable?

-The average price of a chemical peel is $545 according to the American Society of Plastic Surgery, which excludes facility fees, anesthesia, and other related costs.
+The average price of a chemical peel is $698, according to the American Society of Plastic Surgery.
+This excludes facility fees, anesthesia, and other related costs.
 Though chemical peels are not covered by insurance, some doctors offer financing plans to assist with out-of-pocket expenses.

 Is a chemical peel the only way to make my skin look younger?